Glitch leads to confusion over school board race results

-CUMBERLAND — Despite a technical glitch leading to some confusion over the results in the race for Allegany County Board of Education, officials say the final numbers ultimately confirmed Crystal Bender, Tammy Fraley and David Bohn as the winners in Tuesday’s general election.
+CUMBERLAND — Despite a technical glitch leading to some confusion over the results in the race for Allegany County Board of Education, officials say the final numbers ultimately confirmed Crystal Bender, David Bohn and Tammy Fraley as the winners in Tuesday’s general election.

 Bender, a newcomer, was the top vote-getter, with incumbents Fraley and Bohn placing second and third, respectively.
 Six candidates were seeking three open seats.